Thank you for attending Quant Strats Europe!

 A dynamic morning where the brightest minds from academia and the world’s leading quantitative finance teams unveil groundbreaking strategies and fresh innovations.
 This isn’t just a lecture — it’s a conversation.
 In the lead-up to the event, you’ll have the opportunity to submit your questions and steer the discussion, making sure the topics you care about are front and centre.

-9:00 am - 9:20 am The next frontier in Quant Finance: From Alpha models to autonomous market systems
+9:00 am - 9:30 am The next frontier in Quant Finance: From Alpha models to autonomous market systems

-Paul Bilokon - CEO and Founder, Thalesians
+Paul Bilokon - CEO, Head Quant, Thalesians

 Over the past three decades, quantitative finance has evolved from handcrafted factor models to sophisticated machine learning–driven alpha generation.
 Yet the field remains constrained by a paradigm that treats models as isolated engines for signal extraction rather than integrated, adaptive decision-making entities.